-Unable to prevent a porpoise on landing can lead to a disaster.
+Being unable to prevent a porpoise from landing can lead to a disaster.

-Thus, it would be best if you learned everything about porpoising aircraft on landing:
+Thus, it would be best if you learned everything about porpoising aircraft on the landing:

 - What is a porpoising plane?

 - What to do if you enter a porpoising landing?;

 - Best practice to prevent aircraft porpoising;

 Imagine you are a private pilot on a cross-country flight.
 You are about to flare, and a sudden gust of air pushes your aircraft to a continuous oscillation of bounces over the runway.
 What will you do?

 Imagine an aircraft bouncing off the ground, and you push hard to land the airplane, which may cause repeated bounce of the plane.
 The plane’s repeating bounce will cycle over the runway until the pilot nose dive and crash land the airplane.